 Your rights as data subject

 You will obtain from us confirmation or information on personal data concerning you at any time, without providing any reasons and at no costs (Article 15 GDPR).
 Above that, you are entitled to correction of inaccurate data as well as deletion of your personal data, unless we have legitimate reason opposing an erasure (Article 17 (3) GDPR), or blocking of your personal data.
 Insofar as data processing is carried out on the basis of Article 6 (1) sentence 1 lit. (f) GDPR (legitimate interests) you are entitled pursuant to Article 21 GDPR to exercise your right to object to the processing of your personal data at any time on grounds relating to your particular situation, or if you object to processing for direct marketing purposes.
-As regards the latter case, you are entitled to a general right of objection with which we will comply without your specifying any reasons on grounds relating to your par-ticular situation (Article 21 (2) GDPR).
-In the event of such an objection on grounds relating to your particular situation we shall no longer process your personal data, unless we can demonstrate compelling legitimate grounds for the processing which override your interests, rights and freedoms, or such processing serves the establishment, exercise or defence of legal claims (Article 21 (1) GDPR).
+As regards the latter case, you are entitled to a general right of objection with which we will comply without your specifying any reasons on grounds relating to your particular situation (Article 21 (2) GDPR).
+In the event of such an objection on grounds relating to your particular situation, we shall no longer process your personal data, unless we can demonstrate compelling legitimate grounds for the processing which override your interests, rights, and freedoms, or such processing serves the establishment, exercise or defense of legal claims (Article 21 (1) GDPR).

 You may revoke any consent you provided to us at any time with effect for the future.